 So how is QPS altering its procedures in the face of the novel coronavirus?

 Each clinic is following the recommendations of all applicable international, national, and local health authorities.
 We will review and update our strategies periodically to ensure that our procedures are up to date and reflect the most current recommendations.
 Furthermore, our team is working closely with each sponsor on a case-by-case basis to determine the best way to maintain participant and staff safety while achieving the objectives of each study.
-We are fully prepared to make the necessary changes to our clinical trial sites to ensure the protection of our participants and employees.
+We are fully prepared to make the necessary changes to our clinical research study sites to ensure the protection of our participants and employees.

 The QPS clinic in Springfield, Missouri, is currently ready to resume study activities.
 To explain the details, let’s review some FAQ.

 Before we invite potential study participants to visit our site, we will screen them over the phone using a questionnaire approved by the Institutional Review Board (IRB).
 As always, we will ask potential participants about their current health.
 However, in light of the COVID-19 pandemic, we will now also be asking potential participants questions regarding COVID-19 symptoms, their recent contacts, and their travel history.
 If we identify someone as a risk, we will not invite that person to visit our clinics until their health has been cleared via a health care professional.